DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 <p><strong><em>Second Phase.</em></strong> If the coven is reduced to 0 hit points, its statistics are instantly replaced by those of **The Nightmare Three**.
 Its initiative remains the same.
 Excess damage doesn't carry over to its new form, but it retains any conditions it had in its previous form.</p>
 <h3>Actions</h3>
 <p><strong><em>Blindness/Deafness (Bella Only).</em></strong> Bella casts <em>blindness/deafness</em>.
 A target takes an additional 7 (2d6) necrotic damage if it fails the saving throw, or half damage on a success.</p>
-<p><strong><em>Sickening Radiance (Bella Only).</em></strong> <em>2nd-level necromancy</em>, 30 feet, components V S M, instantaneous. <em>Effect:</em>: Dim, greenish light bursts within a 10-foot-radius sphere centered on a point that Bella chooses within range.
+<p><strong><em>Putrid Radiance (Bella Only).</em></strong> <em>2nd-level necromancy</em>, 30 feet, components V S M, instantaneous. <em>Effect:</em>: Dim, greenish light bursts within a 10-foot-radius sphere centered on a point that Bella chooses within range.
 Each creature within that area must succeed on a Constitution saving throw or take 2d6 radiant damage and be poisoned until the end of its next turn.</p>
 <p><strong><em>Ray of Enfeeblement (Offalia Only).</em></strong> Offalia casts <em>ray of enfeeblement</em>.
 A target takes an additional 9 (2d8) necrotic damage on a hit.</p>
 <p><strong><em>Acid Arrow (Offalia Only).</em></strong> Offalia casts <em>Melf's acid arrow</em>.</p>
 <p><strong><em>Ray of Sickness (Morgantha Only).</em></strong> Morgantha casts <em>ray of sickness</em>.</p>
-<p><strong><em>Blight (Morgantha Only).</em></strong> <em>1st-level necromancy</em>, 30 feet, components V S M, instantaneous. <em>Effect:</em> Necromantic energy washes over a creature of Morgantha's choice within range, which must make a Constitution saving throw.
+<p><strong><em>Withering Rot (Morgantha Only).</em></strong> <em>1st-level necromancy</em>, 30 feet, components V S M, instantaneous. <em>Effect:</em> Necromantic energy washes over a creature of Morgantha's choice within range, which must make a Constitution saving throw.
 The target takes 13 (3d8) necrotic damage on a failed save, or half as much damage on a successful one.</p>
 <h3>Bonus Actions</h3>
 <p><strong><em>Crown of Madness (Bella Only).</em></strong> Bella casts <em>crown of madness</em>.
 A target takes an additional 5 (2d4) psychic damage if it fails the saving throw, or half damage on a success.
 (Bella can use her bonus action to maintain control over the target, rather than her action.)</p>
 <p><strong><em>Phantasmal Force (Bella Only).</em></strong> Bella casts <em>phantasmal force</em>.
 A target takes an additional 5 (2d4) psychic damage if it fails the saving throw, or half damage on a success.</p>